A Pure Conversation with Paul McCartney

 Then you read that book, you get that done, and somebody changes the rules.
 It’s this book now, it’s this thing now.
 The unpredictability of life.
 Other than that, I’m not too bad.
 I don’t live a fearful life.

 I kinda like it.
 In music specifically, it had got very boring to do everything the traditional industry way.
 Releasing a record had become the worst part of making a record.
-You created it – a labour of love – you’ve played it as nice as you could.
+You created it—a labor of love—you’ve played it as nice as you could.
 Then suddenly it was like you’d finished your exam paper and you had to wait for the teacher to judge you.
 I wasn’t making music to be judged; I was making it for the love of it.

 Would you ever get Snapchat?